HOW END-POINT ASSESSMENT WORKS

 Every training provider delivering on Apprenticeship standards must have an agreement with an End Point Assessment Organisation (EPAO).
-Assessment Organisations must be registered on the Government approved register (RoEPAO).
+Assessment organisations must be registered on the government approved Apprenticeship Provider and Assessment Register (APAR).
 If you have apprentices in the life science, chemical science, physical science or in the science education sector, our fair and straight-forward EPA process provides a cost effective, quality-assured assessment solution for your business.

 Marshall Assessment has over 30 years’ experience of work based learning and assessment.
 We make the unfamiliar structures of end-point assessment easily navigable with comprehensive customer support and assessment resources.
 We have a broad range of occupational competence that spans most of the UK science sector.
 Our industry-competent assessors focus on precise communication, clear expectations, and rapid reporting of assessment decisions.